pfsense/docs/source/services/index.rst

 Simple Services
 '''''''''''''''

-pfSense also offers several services not covered in their own sections of the documentation.
+pfSense software also offers several services not covered in their own sections of the documentation.

 .. toctree::